All Collections

 Updated over a week ago

-“Skin-in-the-game” is the amount of the borrower’s money that is tied up in the project, and any other equity contributed to the project by parties other than the borrower.
+“Skin in the game” refers to the amount of the borrower’s money that is tied up in the project and any other equity contributed to the project by parties other than the borrower.

 Please note that under no circumstances will our loan exceed the total project costs for a project as set forth in the applicable Project Summary.